tonysm/mychat-php/README.md

-# Example of a chat app using just PHP and WebSocket
+# Chat app using just PHP and WebSocket

 ## Instalation
 To start, do as follows: